 In Latin America, there is a massive shift of wealth and power that family offices are leading post credit crisis.
 The huge news is that Columbia will later this year become the third-strongest economy in the western hemisphere, overtaking troubled Argentina that is experiencing soaring inflation, weak currency, horrific economic growth, and questionable global leadership led by its president Cristina Fernandez who is under criminal investigation.
 Furthermore, Latin America family offices are witnessing the new age of transparency and rejection of cronyism.
 For example, Panamanians, enjoying one of the fastest-growing economies in the world, just elected Juan Carlos Varela as the new president-elect.
 Mr. Varela, a well-known politico whose family owns the country’s biggest liquor producer, campaigned against growing corruption and promises for a more transparent government.
 The Panama election, in which the country's former leadership built the first subway systems in Latin America, managed a $5.2 billion expansion of the Panama canal, and attracted massive global corporates, mattered little to the voters who rejected old world Latin America political ways of the past in favor of a new transparency.

-Despite the political uncertainly, we believe that during the next two years, in 2017 to 2018, Latin America will be on the best regions for family offices to invest in the world.
+Despite the political uncertainly, we believe that in 2019, we believe that Latin America will be on the best regions for family offices to invest in the world.
 Peru is on fire, family offices have been exiting agricultural and mining deals, enjoying massive new wealth, investing in the region and moving their capital to Miami and New York.
 One of our partners called from Brazil excited about their development of a Four Seasons-like brand; they have obtained the land at "prices we have not seen in 40 years ago," they reported.
 Argentina is "on sale" ad represents one of the best investment opportunities in the world.
 Panama and the expansion of the new Panama Canal is spuring massive economic growth in the Central American country.
 Contrary to what is reported in the media and financial press, our Latin America family office partners are enjoying huge wealth and moving their money into the U.S. in record numbers, despite the fact that the world thinks Brazil is blowing up and Latin America is taking a political hard turn left.
 What is happening today in Latin America is yet another example of how family offices have a unique view and pulse on local markets that are often overlooked by the financial world.

 Hedge Funds and Alternatives